Deadzone (Skirmish Game): Game and Expansions

-Critical Reception
+Critical reception

 Deadzone has had a positive reception overall, with the 1st edition, 2nd edition and 3rd edition scoring 7.4, 8.2 and 9 out of 10 respectively on the board game review site BoardGameGeek as of March 2022.

 The 3rd edition of Deadzone has garnered positive reviews from across the Internet, with most reviewers citing its simple ruleset, fast gameplay and ease of access as its most outstanding features.
 PlayerElimination.com states that the game compares favorably with other top tier skirmish games such as Gaslands, Marvel Crisis Protocol and X-Wing, calling the game "Mantic's best kept secret."
 TechRaptor.net states the game "has a very tight, beginner-friendly ruleset."
 WarGamer.com concurs, saying "it feeds into the ease of access that is at the heart of Deadzone.
 It is a joy to pick up, and will have you running around the narrow alleys and the dilapidated industrial buildings of the future in no time."
 BigComicPage.com writes, "DZ is a fantastic, murderous, accessible skirmish game with real tactical depth and extraordinary playability" while Nerdly.co declares the game "is parsecs ahead of 40K or Kill Team."

 Derivative Games

 To date, Mantic have produced four games within their Sci-Fi setting - Deadzone, WarPath (Wargame), Project Pandora: Grim Cargo (out of print) and Dreadball / Dreadball Xtreme.
 These games do not share the same rules or game mechanics, but they do utilize the same range of character races.
 Warpath, Project Pandora and Deadzone also share miniatures.

+Another spin-off game, Halo: Flashpoint, set in the Halo universe, is set for release in November, 2024, and is an evolution of the Deadzone ruleset.